-Seized follows two narratives, one typical conversation between a prison guard named Dooley and his subordinate Antwuan, the examining the cultural context that led to the polarized power dynamic between the two.
+Seized follows two narratives, one typical conversation between a prison guard named Dooley and his subordinate Antwuan, the other examining the cultural context that led to the polarized power dynamic between the two.

 Since 1971, when President Nixon declared a "War on Drugs", the rate of non-violent drug arrests has doubled.
 Inversely, the rate of violent arrests has nearly halved.
 The justice system has rewarded officers for seeking nonviolent, petty offenders rather than violent ones due to civil forfeiture policy.